pawlodkowski/interactive_climate_map/README.md

   - **This is done as a self-guided activity** after the lesson (though a teacher will of course be available in the classroom for debugging support!)

+### Data

+The data for this particular lesson is **synthetic** / **fake!** It was originally scraped from [Berkeley Earth](http://berkeleyearth.lbl.gov/country-list/), but then regenerated based a simple polynomial trend and monthly seasonality modeled from the original data source & injected with random noise.
+Hence, the data in this repo is somewhat realistic but not authentic.

+- This was done in the interest of protecting the original data source / preventing its redistribution.

+### Credits

+Most of the code here was either written or adapted (from outside sources, e.g. library documentation, published tutorials) by **Paul Wlodkowski**, Data Science Instructor @ Spiced Academy in Berlin.

+Some parts of the tutorials were based off code snippets made by fellow colleagues at Spiced Academy.
+More detailed credits can be found in the respective Jupyter Notebooks.

+### License

+Work in this repository is published under the conditions of the MIT license.

 ---

 [1]: https://python-visualization.github.io/folium/